RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **17. Plotting DHT data from a CSV file using Plotly Javascript**

 There are many [Javascript libraries](https://flatlogic.com/blog/best-19-javascript-charts-libraries/) that can be used for plotting data, but I decided to use [Plotly with Javascript](https://plotly.com/javascript/).
-In addition to find out how such library work regarding styles and so on, the two key tutorials to check are on how to read a CSV with an AJAX call https://plotly.com/javascript/ajax-call/, and how to stream data https://plotly.com/javascript/streaming/.
+In addition to find out how such library works regarding styles and so on, the two key tutorials to check are on how to read a CSV with an AJAX call https://plotly.com/javascript/ajax-call/, and how to stream data https://plotly.com/javascript/streaming/.